mati3230/OpenXtract/README.md

   </figcaption>
 </figure>

+OpenXtract is a Blender add-on that allows to extract the object of interest by applying partition algorithms.
+Furthermore, one can also use the PointNet++ semantic segmentation.

 ## Downloads

 We offer OpenXtract in combination with Blender, where one only must download the program to try OpenXtract.
 After the download, makse sure that OpenXtract is enabled as add-on.
 Click on Edit->Preferences, Add-Ons and search for OpenXtract.
 Activate the checkbox if it is disabled.